Serenity Prayer Without God, For Atheists And Seculars

 and the wisdom to know the difference.”

-This version removes references to God so that it can be used by people of any belief system who do not believe in a higher power.
+So that it can be used by people of any belief system.

-You can make it even more personal by removing “May” to create an affirmation:
+You could make it even more personal by removing “May” to create an affirmation:

 “I have the serenity to accept the things I cannot change,